yuanz03/tp/docs/UserGuide.md

 **Q: Does PlayBook work offline?**<br>
 **A:** Yes!
 PlayBook works completely offline and stores all data locally on your computer.

-**Q: Can I export my player data to Excel or CSV?**<br>
-**A:** Not directly through the app, but advanced users can work with the JSON data file located at `[JAR file location]/data/addressbook.json` and convert it using external tools.

 --------------------------------------------------------------------------------------------------------------------